-Transfer to the train station and take a 5 and a half hour bullet train to Xian.
-Wander through the Muslim Quarter.

-Later this evening enjoy a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing.
+This morning transfer to the train station and board your bullet train to Xian, with a journey time of 5 hours.
+Wander through the Muslim Quarter before enjoying a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing in the evening.

-Please note you will need to carry your own luggage on and off the train.